A detailed syllabus helps both instructors and students. Syllabi should contain the following information:

 - Hours of credit

-- Pre-requisites or co-requisites as listed in university catalogue
+- Pre-requisites or co-requisites as listed in university catalog

 - If on-campus, classroom location and room number

 - Department, College, University